Specialty Court Program Overview

 What are Specialty Courts?
 Specialty Courts are problem-solving court strategies designed to address the root causes of criminal activity by coordinating efforts of the judiciary, prosecution, defense bar, probation, law enforcement, treatment, mental health, social services, and child protection services.
 Together, they maintain a critical balance of authority, supervision, support, and encouragement.
 Specialty Court programs are rigorous, requiring frequent drug testing and court appearances, along with tightly structured regimens of treatment and recovery services.
 Specialty Courts offer non-violent substance abusing offenders an alternative to incarceration.
 The goal of a Specialty Court is to break the cycle of the “revolving door” syndrome and support participants to achieve total abstinence from drugs and/or alcohol, by promoting responsibility and accountability, and teaching participants to become productive law abiding citizens, which in return reduces criminal recidivism and provides for better, healthier communities.

-Nevada currently has 67 Specialty Court programs funded by the AOC: These 67 programs include 37 adult drug courts including diversion and child support, 4 family drug courts, 6 mental health courts, 4 juvenile drug courts, 6 DUI courts, 1 prostitution prevention court, 5 veterans treatment courts, 2 medicated assistance courts, and 2 habitual offender courts.
+Nevada currently has 55 Specialty Court programs funded by the AOC: These 55 programs include 19 adult drug courts including diversion and child support, 4 family drug courts, 7 mental health courts, 4 juvenile drug courts, 7 DUI courts, 1 prostitution prevention court, 5 veterans treatment courts, 2 medicated assistance courts, 1 re-entry court, 3 community courts, and 2 habitual offender courts.
 There are Specialty Court Programs in every county in both urban and rural areas.

 Specialty Court Program